I lived in Argentina as an ex-pat for 4 years from 2015 to 2018.

 - Apartment rental is another big challenge in Argentina, especially in Buenos Aires.
-If you are looking for a long-term rental for 2 or more years, the apartment owners ask you for a guarantee (garantía in Spanish).
+If you are looking for a long-term rental for two or more years, the apartment owners ask you for a guarantee (garantía in Spanish).
 A guarantee can be provided by another apartment owner in Argentina or by a bank.
 A bank will ask you for a huge deposit amount as security in return for providing the guarantee for your leased apartment.
 If you have a local friend in Argentina who is ready to give this guarantee then its the best option, but in my experience no individual would provide this guarantee.
 A third option is for your employer to provide you a letter of guarantee stating they would take responsibility for any damage or issues that may occur from your side while staying in the rented apartment.
-So negotiate this part as well in detail with your company and opt for a company lease policy if you have option to do so.
+So negotiate this part as well in detail with your company and opt for a company lease policy if you have the option to do so.
 Never do a rental contract in US dollars.
-Even if it's a short term rental of 5 to 6 months, ensure that you make it in local currency which is Argentine peso.
-This is because of the crazy Argentine inflation, you may end up paying 30 to 40 percent more in terms of local currency in a span of just 2 to 3 months.
+Even if it's a short-term rental of five to six months, ensure that you make it in local currency, which is the Argentine peso.
+This is because of the crazy Argentine inflation, you may end up paying 30 to 40 percent more in terms of local currency in a span of just two to three months.
 So keep this in mind whenever you are giving money in Argentina: make all the contracts in local currency.
-For short term rentals, you will usually get fully furnished apartments and your electricity, water, gas bills would be included in the rent itself.
-The rental costs varies by location.
+For short-term rentals, you will usually get fully furnished apartments, and your electricity, water, and gas bills would be included in the rent itself.
+The rental costs vary by location.

-- Considering your job location, kid's education and safety, I would recommend you to stay in safe neighborhoods like Palermo, Recoleta, and Belgarano which are very central, safe and highly developed.
-But these are most expensive neighborhoods as well.
-You can look at locations 3 to 4 kilometers around these areas if you want something cheaper with little compromise on security.
+- Considering your job location, kid's education, and safety, I would recommend you stay in safe neighborhoods like Palermo, Recoleta, and Belgrano which are very central, safe and highly developed.
+But these are the most expensive neighborhoods as well.
+You can look at locations three to four kilometers around these areas if you want something cheaper with little compromise on security.

-- For searching apartments, you can join Buenos Aires Real Estate groups on Facebook or simply search for similar groups to find best deals.
-The trick here is to take help from your local friends who are fluent in Spanish, or else be ready to pay handsome amount to brokers.
-Alternatively you can use options like airbnb as well, which are costly but without brokerage, and good for short term rentals.
+- For searching apartments, you can join Buenos Aires Real Estate groups on Facebook or simply search for similar groups to find the best deals.
+The trick here is to take help from your local friends who are fluent in Spanish or else be ready to pay a handsome amount to brokers.
+Alternatively, you can use options like Airbnb as well, which are costly but without brokerage and are good for short-term rentals.

 4. Medical Insurance and Hospitals

-Buenos Aires has some excellent hospitals and very good medical facilities but at the same time there are challenges as well.
-If you have an international expat insurance and the hospital does not recognize it then you will have to pay money upfront for the treatment and later reimburse it from your insurance provider.
-But this approach works only for outpatient treatments and routine health checkups which may not be so expensive.
+Buenos Aires has some excellent hospitals and very good medical facilities, but at the same time, there are challenges as well.
+If you have international ex-pat insurance and the hospital does not recognize it, then you will have to pay money upfront for the treatment and later reimburse it from your insurance provider.
+But this approach works only for outpatient treatments and routine health checkups, which may not be so expensive.

 In case of a medical emergency, if the hospital has to admit you, they will not honor your international insurance if it is not connected with the hospital, even if you offer to pay the money upfront.
 So be very careful about this factor while relocating to Argentina.
-I would recommend that you should opt for a local insurance which will be cheaper and widely recognized in almost all the hospitals in Argentina.
-Even for outpatient treatment, everything happens cashless and pre approved without having to pay anything in advance.
+I would recommend that you should opt for local insurance, which will be cheaper and widely recognized in almost all the hospitals in Argentina.
+Even for outpatient treatment, everything happens cashless and pre-approved without having to pay anything in advance.